QoS Provider¶

 assert (ret == DDS_RETCODE_OK);

-// bar_provider will contains:
+// bar_provider will contain:

 // qos1_lib::bar_profile WRITER